Component types and window names

 displayName

-is a component's in the app launcher menu and the label in the pinned item section of the toolbar.
+The displayName is a component's in the app launcher menu and the label in the pinned item section of the toolbar.
 It

-is set in the component configuration at: component.displayName
+is set in the component configuration at: component.displayName.

 name

-value in the component configuration, the component instances will always be
+In the event that you specify a name value in the component configuration, the component instances will always be

-.
+generated with the specified windowName.
 This limits instances of the component to one.
 There are more ideal

-mechanisms for achieving this (such as by setting the component.singleton
+mechanisms for achieving this (such as by setting the component.singleton property in the component's config).

 title

-displayed in the window title bar is a separate value which can either be set in the component's config (at
+The title displayed in the window title bar is a separate value which can either be set in the component's config (at

-) or programmatically by using:
+foreign.components.Window Manager.title) or programmatically by using:

-FSBL.Clients.WindowClient.setWindowTitle("My window's title");
+FSBL.Clients.WindowClient.setWindowTitle("My window's title");.

 More info